mikeperalta1/disk-usage-warn/README.md

 2. cd to this repo's directory and run `$ pyenv install` to get the correct version of python

-3. Install pyenv with `$ pip install --upgrade pip pipenv`
+3. Install pipenv with `$ pip install --upgrade pip pipenv`

 4. Initialize the pip environment with `$ pipenv install`